Sacred Dancers of Angkor, the Original Apsara Dance Show

 Where to See the Sacred Dancers of Angkor

-To find out about performances (or donate to the Sacred Dancers of Angkor) contact Ravynn Karet-Coxen via the Foundation’s website www.nkfc.org or Facebook page: Banteay Srei Hidden Treasure NKFC Sacred Dancers of Angkor.
+To find out about special performances and events (or donate to the Sacred Dancers of Angkor) contact Ravynn Karet-Coxen via the Foundation’s website www.nkfc.org or Facebook page: Banteay Srei Hidden Treasure NKFC Sacred Dancers of Angkor.

 Amansara is the only Siem Reap resort where the troupe performs with any frequency.
-A limited number of outside visitors can attend (tickets $15), which also provides a rare peek at this exclusive resort, usually closed to non-guests.
+A limited number of outside visitors can attend, which also provides a rare peek at this exclusive resort, usually closed to non-guests.